CRaC/docs/README.md

 This is the API that is implemented in the [CRaC JDK](#JDK).

 Please refer to [`org.crac`](#orgcrac) if you are looking to add CRaC support to a code that should also work on a regular JDK/JRE.

-#### `javax.crac`

-The package is a mirror of `jdk.crac` except the package name.
-It is available in [`javax-crac` branch](https://github.com/org-crac/jdk/tree/javax-crac) of CRaC JDK and in [`javax-crac` release](https://github.com/org-crac/jdk/releases/tag/release-javax-crac) builds.

-This is the API that will be proposed to inclussion into Java SE specification.
-Until then, the use of the package is discuraged.

 #### `org.crac`